 Medicines that can cause erectile dysfunction

 Some medicines, including over-the-counter medicines, can cause sexual problems, including getting and maintaining an erection.
 This may vary depending on the person and type of medication.
 Medicines known to cause sexual problems in some people are:

 - medicines for bladder and prostate problems

-If you are taking a medicine and are worried about its effects — do not stop taking your medicine suddenly.
+If you are taking a medicine and are worried about its effects, don't stop taking it suddenly.
 Rather, discuss this with your doctor or pharmacist.
-Sometimes there might be a different medicine that you can take that is less likely to cause sexual problems.
+There might be a different medicine you can take that is less likely to cause sexual problems.
 Read more about medicines and sexual problems.

-There are a range of psychological factors including:
+There are a range of psychological factors affecting erection including:

 - existing values or attitudes towards sex

 - relationship problems (possible anger, power or control issues with your partner)